Smith & Wesson M&P 340 Revolver: Reason for CCW Advocates to Go Retro

 Don’t believe me?

-James Yeager, of Tactical Response, recently announced a Fighting Revolver class.
-I unapologetically respect and like James and wish I could make it out to that class.
-James is a good businessman that trains “good people to kill bad people” to protect and save lives.
+Tactical Response recently announced a Fighting Revolver class.
+I unapologetically respect and like James and wish I could attend that class.
+James is a good businessman who trains “good people to kill bad people” to protect and save lives.
 He’s interested in people knowing how to use the weapons they carry effectively.
 My guess is he’s noticed this uptick in revolver use.

 Mr. Yeager appears to have noticed the trend, and perhaps you have too.
 Maybe you’re eyeing a piece of steel in the gun cabinet in your local gun store.
 If so, you’ve come to the right place.